Applying for a City of Chicago Business License

 STEP 2: Zoning

 A zoning review is conducted to determine if your business activity is permitted in the zoning designation of your business location.
 You can use the online interactive zoning map to check any business location zoning designation ahead of time.

 STEP 3: Inspections

 Depending upon the license type, an inspection may be required by one or more City departments prior to license issuance.
-Please check the Business Licenses Guide for information regarding the specific inspection requirements of business licenses.
+Please check our Business Licenses web page for information regarding the specific inspection requirements of business licenses.

 To Get Started

-Applications may be made online, or in-person by scheduling an appointment with a Business Consultant.
+Applications may be made online or in-person by scheduling an appointment with a Business Consultant.
 In-person application intake hours are from 8:30 a.m. to 3:30 p.m., Monday through Friday.
-The Small Business Center is located in City Hall, 121 North LaSalle Street, Room 800, Chicago, Illinois, 60602.
+Our Business Assistance Center is located in City Hall, 121 North LaSalle Street, Room 800, Chicago, Illinois, 60602.
 If you have any questions, please contact us electronically or by calling 312.74.GOBIZ / 744.6249.

 Application fees vary and are for a 2 year term.
 Any outstanding debt to the City, such as parking tickets, fines or Illinois Sales Tax must be paid before any license can be issued or renewed.

 Some occupations are exempt from City licensing if the occupation/profession is licensed by the Illinois Department of Financial and Professional Regulation.
 Please note, business activities that are offered but not covered by the State of Illinois license will require a City of Chicago business license.